pingcap/docs-cn/br/backup-and-restore-tool.md

 - **The SST file**: stores the data that the TiKV node backed up.
 - **The `backupmeta` file**: stores the metadata of this backup operation, including the number, the key range, the size, and the Hash (sha256) value of the backup files.
+- **The `backup.lock` file**: prevents multiple backup operations from storing data to the same directory.

 ### The format of the SST file name